 - Balances both individual and organizational needs

 Potential weaknesses of Prosci ADKAR Model when used in isolation:

 - Because it’s individualized, it may be difficult to institute for every employee within a large organization and may be better fit as applied to specific groups of individuals (ex: middle managers, team leaders, or project teams).

 - Prioritizes people, leaving opportunities to strengthen processes, especially for larger scale change

-At SME Strategy, we like to utilize both of these processes in different situations, and in many instances we implement a hybrid approach that considers both methodologies and allows for a balance between the people and process sides of change.
+At SME Strategy, we like to utilize both of these processes in different situations, and in many instances, our strategic planning facilitators implement a hybrid approach that considers both methodologies and allows for a balance between the people and process sides of change.
 While there is not a single best way to manage change, consider your organization’s size, scope of change, and complexity when choosing a methodology.

 If your organization has an upcoming strategic plan review or is undertaking strategic planning for the first time, remember that your people are at the center of your organization.
 This means that in order for sustained change, especially with strategy implementation, it is critical to foster clarity and alignment towards your organization’s One Destination or vision for the future.

 If you need a strategic planning facilitator to help your team manage change and align around one vision, SME Strategy can help.
 Reach out and browse our service offerings: